West Oxfordshire District Council elections

 One third of West Oxfordshire District Council in Oxfordshire, England is elected each year, followed by one year without election.
 Since the last boundary changes in 2002, there are a total 49 councillors elected from 27 wards, each councillor serving a four-year term.

-Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2001 have been:

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2002 election leading to the whole council bring elected in that year.